-A Few Steps to Swifter Turn Times
+Some Steps to Faster Turn Times

-You're always free to call us at if you have any questions about your property or an assignment we're working on for you.
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

 - Be sure to tell us about the unique characteristics of this property.